divang/spring-boot-application/README.md

 # springbootapplication
-To run from command prompt
+To run from command prompt:
 -Compile and build application jar
     mvn clean install
 -Run